 Break-away cord: A break-away cord is another critical safety feature when you’re cooking with hot oil.
 If someone trips over the cord, it breaks away from the deep fryer, so all the hot oil doesn’t spill all over the floor or injure someone.

-If your basket deep fryer doesn’t include a built-in thermostat, you definitely need a thermometer to check when the oil has reached the right temperature for frying.
-We love this one from Etekcity because you only need to aim it at the oil to determine the temperature.
+Thermometer: If your basket deep fryer doesn’t include a built-in thermostat, you definitely need a thermometer to check when the oil has reached the right temperature for frying.

-If you plan to cook French fries in your basket deep fryer, it helps to have the right cutter to make quick work of all the potatoes.
-This stainless-steel model from Goplus is a favorite because it offers professional-grade quality, three cutting blades, and can be mounted on the wall to save counter space.
+French fry cutter: If you plan to cook French fries in your basket deep fryer, it helps to have the right cutter to make quick work of all the potatoes.

 Basket deep fryers vary in price based on capacity, number of baskets, and other features.
 Most fryers cost between $35 and $315.